-Proposals requesting funds for HHAP Operating Projects must submit a narrative scope of work and supporting documentation demonstrating that the existing conditions of the project, if not corrected, are severe enough to impact the health and safety of the tenants and/or the ongoing viability of the project.
+Proposals requesting funds for preservation of existing homeless programs as outlined in Section 3.C.12 or the Stabilization of HHAP Operating Projects as outlined in Section 3.C.11must submit a narrative scope of work and supporting documentation demonstrating that the existing conditions of the project, if not corrected, are severe enough to impact the health and safety of the tenants and/or the ongoing viability of the project.
 Such proposals must also show that the proposed repairs, expansion of units, or other modifications are necessary to:

-a) Enhance the quality of life or facilitate appropriate supportive services for tenants b) Accommodate population changes in response to community needs, or c) Address one or more significant operational issues that are related to sustaining the availability of the project as a community resource for homeless individuals or families.
+- a) Enhance the quality of life or facilitate appropriate supportive services for tenants - b) Accommodate population changes in response to community needs, or - c) Address one or more significant operational issues that are related to sustaining the availability of the project as a community resource for homeless individuals or families.